morskyjezek/cb-test-turbo-octo-sniffle/pages/about.md

 {% include feature/nav-menu.html sections="About CollectionBuilder CSV;About the About Page" %}

+## About DigLib Demo Collection

+This site is a demo collection built on the CollectionBuilder framework.
+The goal is to offer a basic, lightly edited, sample digital repository.
+The metadata and details of this collection are presented for demonstration only.
+Further work would need to be done to make this a production-level collection.
+For example, location information and dates should be checked for accuracy and consistency, among other things.

-## About Library Samples
+## About the Library Content

-This demo collection features The Turbo Octo Samples Collection is a sample digital repository that displays content from library-related digitized materials from the Library of Congress.
+This collection demo displays content from library-related digitized materials from the Library of Congress.
-Content and metadata for this collection were retrieved from the Library of Congress' "Free to Use" Libraries set of images.
+Content and metadata for this collection were retrieved from the Library of Congress' ["Free to Use" Libraries](https://www.loc.gov/free-to-use/libraries/) set of images.